-Definitely inspired by the legendary Audemars Piguet Royal Oak Offshore, the new Baume & Mercier Riviera Magnum XXL Automatic (ref.
-8835 aka MOA08835) wristwatch is a relatively affordable piece of gadgetry for those not willing to spend a fortune on the real thing (or, as I think I need to add after meditating a minute or two on the subject some time after this brief review was already published, it is not really fair to use such a degrading combination of words as “a real thing” implying that this one is just a shameless ripoff: I actually think of it as more of an homage to the famous ROO, which is one of the best forms of flattery if you want my opinion.)
+Inspired by the legendary Audemars Piguet Royal Oak Offshore, the Baume & Mercier Riviera Magnum XXL Automatic (ref.
+8835 aka MOA08835) is a relatively affordable piece of gadgetry for those not willing to spend a fortune on the real thing (or, as I think I need to add after meditating a minute or two on the subject sometime after this brief review was already published, it is not fair to use such a degrading combination of words as “a real thing” implying that this one is just a shameless ripoff: I think of it as more of an “homage” to the famous ROO, which is one of the best forms of flattery if you want my opinion.)

-The sporty watch, which was originally presented this spring during the Baselworld 2009 show, comes powered by the pretty much standard ETA 2892-A2 Swiss made automatic movement, which is known for its high quality, long life expectancy and accuracy.
+The sporty three-hander, which was originally presented this spring during the Baselworld 2009 show, comes powered by the pretty much standard ETA 2892-A2 Swiss-made automatic movement, which is known for its high quality, long life expectancy, and satisfactory accuracy.

-As you can see on the photo above, the new Baume & Mercier Riviera Magnum XXL Automatic is packed in a massive stainless steel case with an even more massive bezel, which is secured to it with four black screws.
-Both, as I have already mentioned, seem to have been inspired by one of AP ROO massive chronographs.
+The Riviera Magnum XXL is packed in a massive stainless steel case with an even more massive bezel, which is secured to it with four black screws.
+Both, as I have already mentioned, seem to have been inspired by one of AP ROO heroically-proportioned chronographs.

-Sized at 45 mm in diameter, the watch is quite large and is also really heavy on a hand, but, thanks for relatively short lugs, may fit even thinner wrists.
+Sized at 45 mm in diameter, the case is large and is also heavy on a hand, but, thanks for relatively short lugs, may fit even thinner wrists.

 Of course, its profile could have been curved just a little to make the case fit better and, well, a bit less prominent: being almost 15 millimeters thick, the gadget may feel not particularly comfortable if you try to wear it with a tight-cuffed shirt or a classic motorcycle jacket.